nov314k/real-python-apps/README.md

-My adaptations of code from Real Python courses and tutorials.
+My adaptations of applications from Real Python courses and tutorials.